YidaZ/EC500_Heart_Health/README.md

 #####Step 1 Format your testing data:
        1.1 Orgnize all your MRI images in the folder following the format;

-       1.2 Compress the folder and upload the zip file on the website；
+       1.2 Compress the folder in .zip；

-       1.3 Click the button and wait for the analysis result.
 #####Step 2
-###
+       2.1 Sign up as a doctor;

+       2.2 Check your patients list;

+       2.3 Upload the zip file

+       2.4 Click the button and wait for the analysis result.